Dream Linguistics, Dream Language

-Dream linguistics is a technique of communication employed by classes of diverse orders of beings desiring to converse with one another.
+Dream linguistics, dream language, is a technique of communication employed by classes of diverse orders of beings desiring to converse with one another.

 Application of this method is not dependent on the communicating energy systems being of the same race, species or even coexisting to the same time, space or dimension.
 The communication will naturally occur when an in-between[i] consciousness state engages between the communiques.
 This in-between consciousness is the realm of “creative dreaming,” which has a correlation with the concepts of imagination and art.